ppfei03/Geosoft2DiscoveryService/README.md

 The given value in the query parameters are passed to _new Date(...)_.
 If the result is valid, it will be processed.
 Otherwise the query element will be ignored.

+The filter is implemented in _filterFunctions/minDateFilter.js_/_filterFunctions/maxDateFilter.js_.

 #### Polygone intersection filter
 The given _bbox_ in the query is used to filter by spatial extend.
+A scene passes the filter if at least one coordinate of the given bbox lies inside the footprint or if at least one coordinate of the polygone lies inside the bbox.
+By this, the following cases of intersection are covered:
 ![polygone intersection](./Polygone_Bbox_intersection.png)